 JPP coaches help families navigate services, access resources, and overcome barriers to reach their self-defined goals.

 JPP centers on families and their strengths.
 JPP coaches work with families as equal partners in setting goals and developing solutions to put them on the path to prosperity.
-JPP coaches understand and recognize the presence of trauma symptoms and acknowledge the role trauma may play in an individual's life.
-They provide non-judgmental support for families in all areas to address needs and avoid re-traumatization.
+Coaches recognize the importance of building strong relationships with participants to employ an individualized approach to ensure each family’s success.